-Unit 1: The Hospitality Industry - students develop an understanding of and acquire knowledge about the diversity of the hospitality industry.
-They explore the hospitality industry in the economy and investigate careers and job roles, health and safety and promoting healthy eating.
+Unit 1: The Hospitality Industry - an interesting unit where students learn about the diversity of the hospitality industry.
+They explore it in the economy, investigate careers and job roles as well as the role of health and safety and healthy eating.

-Unit 2: Hospitality and the Customer - students investigate the different types of customers and how the hospitality industry can meet their needs through providing products and services.
+Unit 2: Hospitality and the Customer - students investigate the different types of customers and how the hospitality industry can meet their needs through providing quality products and services.